Thai king's condition unstable after hemodialysis treatment: palace

 "His condition has yet to stabilize," the palace said.

+In 2011, Princess Chulabhorn, the king's youngest daughter, said in a rare televised statement that the king had suffered a health scare and fell unconscious after suffering from internal bleeding likely induced by stress as a result of a flood crisis at the time.

-News about the royal family is tightly controlled in Thailand, where laws protecting the royals from insult make it a crime to defame, insult or threaten the king, queen, heir to the throne or regent.
+Laws protecting the royals from insult make it a crime to defame, insult or threaten the king, queen, heir to the throne or regent.

-(Reporting by Khettiya Jittapong; Editing by Amy Sawitta Lefevre and Louise Ireland)
+Reporting by Amy Sawitta Lefevre and Khettiya Jittapong; Editing by Amy Sawitta Lefevre, Robert Birsel